TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 > In case of trouble, run `taito trouble`.
 Sometimes `taito kaboom` might fail and hopefully `taito trouble` helps.

 #### Apply project wide settings

+> If you skipped the *setting up infrastructure* part before, now is the right time to create the zone, and to update you project with the correct settings by running `taito project upgrade`.

 1. Run `taito open conventions` to show organization specific conventions and follow instructions.